-Yes, cards require I minimum spending amount but there are ways to “fake” your spending so you don’t actually spend money.
+Yes, cards require a minimum spending amount but there are ways to “fake” your spending so you don’t actually spend money.
 It just requires moving money around for a bit.
-It’s legal, just time consuming but it works and is something travel hackers do all the time to meet the spending requirement.
+It’s legal but time consuming — but it works and is something travel hackers do all the time to meet the spending requirement.
 I wrote about it extensively in my book on how to be a travel hacker.

 Stacey: Has Matt noticed any effects on his credit rating since he is signing up for all of these cards?